How to Become a Counselor in Alaska

 Professional Counselor Licensure Renewal

-Professional licensure for counselors must be renewed every two years.
+Professional counselor licensure must be renewed every two years.
 Renewal involves submitting the appropriate fees and completing an application available on the state Board of Professional Counselors website, which includes a statement of Continuing Education contact hours.

 Continuing Education for Professional Counselors